Left Bloc

 October 2012 Helena Pinto replaces Francisco Louçã as a representative for Lisbon

-This contents of the box above is based on material from the Wikipedia article Left Bloc (Portugal), which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Left Bloc & Left Bloc (Portugal), which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also